nutanix-japan/ocp-hci/ocp_idp/ocp_idp.rst

 .. tip::

  #.
 You will have to modify the config file in step 7 (ldapsync.yaml) to include these.
-Check the format of specifying this and add one configuration per line.
+Identify the format of specifying this and add one configuration per line.

  #.
 You will have run the following command in step 9 to add a admin policy

     .. code-block:: bash

      oc adm policy add-cluster-role-to-group <cluster role> <group name>

+You have successfully completed integrating Active Directory with OCP Cluster for Authentication and Authorisation.